GeorgePara61/Barley-Sieving/README.md

 cv2's Canny algorithm is used to find the gradients.
 It outputs an image of the borders it found.
 Then, cv2's contour-seeking algorithm finds them in that image and discards those that their size falls under a minimum.
 After that, a function is applied to try and connect the borders that are broken.

 The overlay that appears after allows to change the pre-process and canny related parameters to improve the identified borders and remove noise.
-The background image can be switched between the original and the pre-processed.
+The background image can be switched between the original and the pre-processed by pressing switch.
+Press Generate to apply changes from the right hand sliders (the bottom ones update automatically).
+When done, press X.

 Drawing has the following modes, with their keybinds in parentheses:
 1) Drawing (d), where a yellow line is drawn by holding down the left mouse button.